openmrs/openmrs-book-guide/en/README.md

 _OpenMRS clinical and research locations as of 2016_
 ![](/assets/openmrs_atlas_2016.png)

-> This is _your_ book.
-See an error?
-Want to suggest updates or help improve the guide?
-Learn [how to contribute](https://github.com/openmrs/openmrs-book-guide/blob/master/CONTRIBUTING.md).
+> **This is _your_ book.
+Simply scroll to the top of any page and click the EDIT link to contribute changes.
+Want to contribute more than small edits?
+Learn more about [how to contribute](https://github.com/openmrs/openmrs-book-guide/blob/master/CONTRIBUTING.md).**

 [OpenMRS](https://openmrs.org) is an electronic medical record system \(EMR\) platform, designed for use in the developing world and first established in 2004.
 Today, the system has evolved into a medical informatics platform used on nearly every continent, supporting health care delivery and research in an extremely wide variety of contexts.